 - Patients use member ID-based account credentials from health plan IdPs

 Payers are the focus of available data sources because the authorization process uses health plan account membership.
-In general, there are two categories of health information data available through patient access APIs:
+In getting-started, there are two categories of health information data available through patient access APIs:

 - Claims history and health plan policy details

 - Clinical data known to the health plan

 Health plans with CMS plans are specifically required to make those two kinds available via patient access APIs.
 That's the basis of Flexpa's API-based support for them:

 We are requiring that the Patient Access API must, at a minimum, make available adjudicated claims (including provider remittances and enrollee cost-sharing); encounters with capitated providers; and clinical data, including laboratory results (when maintained by the impacted payer).

 Patient data is individually available at those health plans where a patient has been a member or beneficiary currently or in the past.
 Data is getting-startedly available after 2016 and available within 24 hours of processing of that data by the health plan payer.